TylerH123/MKS22X-Minicraft/README.md

 ## 5-31-19
 ### Tyler
 Today, I worked on the station class.
 I worked on a way for the stations to be placed.
 I added a way for stations to be equipped via inventory.
 While equipped, the player can either place down the station or unequip the station.
 They are not allowed to punch or use a tool.
 To place or unequip the station, the player can use the same keys as they would to punch or unequip a tool.

+## 6-1-19
+### Tyler
+Today, I worked on the inventory, player, resource, and the game class.
+Under the inventory class, I added a method that unequips armor.
+This method cannot be used by player and can only occur when putting on a different armor piece for the same slot.
+For resource class, I added a constructor to create the five different resources in the game: wood, sand, stone, iron, and moodstone.
+For player, I added health and stamina.
+These two stats are displayed in the top right corner of the game.
+Finally, under the game class, I added a new key control: k.
+By pressing k, sprinting gets activaated, which drains stamina if you move around.